If you’re looking for help regarding COVID-19, here are several resources to get you started:

 - Restaurant, Takeout, Curbside and Delivery Options

-The Spring Hill School District will provide meals to students beginning Tuesday, September 8, 2020, meals for ALL USD 230 students will be free (on-site, optional remote, and remote students).
-This federally-funded food program will remain in effect until the federal funds run out.
+The Spring Hill School District will provide meals to students.
+Meals for ALL USD 230 students will be free (on-site, optional remote, and remote students).
+This federally-funded food program will remain in effect until the end of the school year.

 Help prevent the spread of COVID-19

-For more information about steps we can all take to help prevent the spread of this virus, download the Johnson County Department of Health and Environment’s guide or visit the Centers for Disease Control and Prevention (CDC) website.
+For more information about steps we can all take to help prevent the spread of this virus, visit the Johnson County COVID-19 update page or the Centers for Disease Control and Prevention (CDC) website.